brtchkv/Prog_labs/README.md

 7-th lab - database support and authorisation;
 8-th lab - GUI of the previous command line functionality;

-The final 8th lab contains server and client codes; authorisation of clients is supported; all user and program data is stored in PostgreSQL, passwords are stored in hashes.
+The final 8th lab contains multithreaded server and client codes; authorisation of clients is supported; all user and program data is stored in PostgreSQL, passwords are stored in hashes.
 Customn animation is realised when an object is deleted or created.
 Moreover, every user has a special color for the objects.

 Final 8th lab interfaces: